Islamic feminism: History

 In the past 150 years or so, many scholarly interpretations have developed from within the Islamic tradition itself that seek to redress social wrongs perpetrated against Muslim women.
 For example, new Islamic jurisprudence is emerging that seeks to forbid practices like female genital mutilation, equalize family law, support women as clergy and in administrative positions in mosques, and supports equal opportunities for Muslim women to become judges in civil as well as religious institutions.
-Modern feminist Islamic scholars perceive their work as restoration of rights provided by God and the Prophet but denied by society.
+Modern feminist Islamic scholars perceive their work as restoration of rights provided by God and Muhammad but denied by society.